ngmaclaren/doublewells/README.md

-This repository contains an R package  (`doublewells`) and simulation files that support "Early warnings for multistage transitions," by N. G. MacLaren, P. Kundu, and N. Masuda.
+This repository contains an R package  (`doublewells`) and simulation files that support ["Early warnings for multistage transitions," by N. G. MacLaren, P. Kundu, and N. Masuda](https://arxiv.org/abs/2208.08961).
 These files have been tested on Arch (Manjaro) and Ubuntu Linux.

 Data and code needed to reproduce our analyses are contained in this repository.
 Although most of the functions should be ready for use with related analysis, the purpose of the `doublewells` package is primarily to support the specific analyses needed for our project.
 If you have any difficulty reproducing our results or have questions or input, please don't hesitate to contact the authors or open a new issue in this repository.

-Graph files are included in the `doublewells` package and can be called by name, _e.g._:
+The networks included in the `doublewells` package and can be called by name, _e.g._:

 ```
 library(igraph)
 library(doublewells)

-choices <- c("pref_attach", "dolphins")
+choices <- c("powerlaw", "dolphins")
 data(list = choices)

 dev.new()
 par(mfrow = c(1, 2))
-plot(pref_attach, main = "BA Network")
+plot(powerlaw, main = "Power-law Network")
 plot(dolphins, main = "Dolphins Network")
 ```

 To reproduce
 - Figure 1, 2, and 4: Run `examples-sims.R` then `examples-analysis.R`.
 - Figure 3 and Table 1: Run `network-variation-sims.R` then `network-variation-analysis.R`.
-Running time for `network-variation-sims.R` is quite long: approximately 1 hr per round of simulations, currently hard coded to 50 rounds.
+Running time for `network-variation-sims.R` is quite long: approximately 1.1 hr per round of simulations, currently hard coded to 50 rounds.
+Running time was assessed on a desktop with four Intel CORE i3-3220 CPUs at 3.30 GHz and 8 GB of RAM.
 - Supplemental Figures: Run `parameter-variation.R`.

-The files compare-CV-u.R and compare-CV-with-D.R support Kundu et al. "Mean-field theory for double-well systems on degree-heterogeneous networks" (https://arxiv.org/abs/2205.11592v1).

 ## Installation and Dependencies